Walter G. Url

-Walter Gustav Url was a Professor Emeritus in the Faculty of Life Sciences of the University of Vienna who was notable for his work on membranes, plant physiology, and scientific film.
+Walter Gustav Url (9 October 1929 – 10 April 2021) was an Austrian scientist and academic.
+As Professor Emeritus in the Faculty of Life Sciences of the University of Vienna, he was notable for his work on membranes, plant physiology, and scientific film.

 Personal life

-Walter Gustav Url FRMS was born on October 9, 1929, in Vienna, Austria.
+Walter Gustav Url FRMS was born on 9 October 1929, in Vienna.
 He completed Gymnasium in Diefenbachgasse and studied biology and geography at the University of Vienna.
-He married Edith Zapletal, later a secondary school teacher in the Gymnasium Rahlgasse (de), on December 28, 1955.
+He married Edith Zapletal, later a secondary school teacher in the Gymnasium Rahlgasse (de), on 28 December 1955.
 They had two children: Elisabeth and Michael.
 Edith died after a long battle with illness in 2016, and Michael unexpectedly in 2018.
 He lived for most of his life in Ottakring in Vienna.
-Url died on April 10, 2021 at the age of 91.
+Url died on 10 April 2021, at the age of 91.

 Academic career

 Url earned his Ph.D. in plant cell biology from the University of Vienna in 1952, studying the permeability of plasma membranes in plant cells under Karl Höfler (de).
 After receiving his Ph.D., Url became an assistant in the university's Institute of Plant Physiology until earning his habilitation for work on the radiation tolerance of plant cells in 1959, becoming Docent in the anatomy and physiology of plants.
 Url continued his career in 1968 with a postdoctoral fellowship at the University of Minnesota with a grant from the Max Kade foundation, in which he focused on the water permeability of the protoplasm of plant cells.

-He returned to Vienna to become an associate professor at the University of Vienna in 1970, establishing a working group in cell physiology and scientific film in the (now dissolved) Institute of Plant Physiology.
+Url returned to Vienna to become an associate professor at the University of Vienna in 1970, establishing a working group in cell physiology and scientific film in the (now dissolved) Institute of Plant Physiology.
 He became a full professor for anatomy and physiology of plants with a specialization in teaching pharmacy students from 1983, under the Faculty of Life Sciences.
 He additionally helped establish the Institute of Nutrition Sciences at the University of Vienna.
 Url retired from the Faculty of Life Sciences at the University of Vienna in 1999 as Professor Emeritus, joining the Natural History Museum, Vienna as a fellow under director Bernd Lötsch (de).
 He helped establish the museum's "Mikrotheater", a long-running public exhibition of microscopic films.